What is needed NOW & how do we transform?

 But most importantly his or her role it is not to know better or first or to take over leadership of the team.
 The Team coach is always working to transfer skills and create independence in the team so they can coach themselves.
 The team coach is successful when he or she is no longer needed.

 Team coaching focuses on growing long term team capacity and helping the team co-create value with and for all their stakeholders.
-It is not just about target driven performance.
-It combines coaching processes, approaches, and mindset with systemic, organizational,
+It is not just about driving performance.
+It combines coaching expertise with individual, systemic, organizational, and business understanding.

 For more insight on the effectiveness and impact of team coaching please refer to the extensive research conducted by Clutterbuck and Hawkins in the book references below.